4dcu-be/4dcu.be/_posts/2020-09-27-PythonKindleDashboard_1.md

 ---

 Kindles have amazing e-Ink displays, if we can manage to install Python on one, we could turn an old kindle into a low-power dashboard!
-My Paperwhite 3 has issues!
+An old Kindle is also considerably cheaper than a new e-Ink display module that can be hooked up to a Raspberry Pi.
+So it makes a lot of sense to repurpose my old Kindle that has issues.
 Even after replacing the battery, it lasts only 2-3 days when being used moderately.
 That isn't nearly enough during trips where it can't be charged daily.
 While I will buy a new ebook reader sooner or later, I really hate to throw an otherwise fine device away.
 Especially one that has a great display that still works perfectly fine.
 Fortunately, I found a way to repurpose it and breath some new life into this device.

 ![All parts needed for the serial jailbreak](/assets/posts/2020-09-27-PythonKindleDashboard_1/all_parts.jpg)